'I'm a dreamer - we can do anything if we believe'

 Scotland's shock victory against West Indies in the Men's T20 World Cup has coach Shane Burger believing his side "can literally do anything".

-The Scots won by 42 runs and now need to beat Ireland or Zimbabwe to try to secure a place in the Super 12s.
+The Scots won by 42 runs and now need to beat Ireland or Zimbabwe to move closer to a place in the Super 12s.

 "I'm a dreamer and I sell off some big dreams to the unit, but this unit has big aspirations too," Burger said.